duneanalytics/docs/docs/resources/sample-queries.md

 [Getting Number Of ERC20 Token Holders Over Time](https://dune.com/queries/2749329){:target="_blank"}

 Getting the number of holders over time will require you to modify [the previous example](#current-erc20-holder).
-From the transfer events, you will only get records of addresses that have transfer events on the particular day.
-To ensure that there will be no gaps in between, you will need to generate a date series and backfill with the previous date's data.
+From the transfer events, we will only get records of addresses that have transfer events on the particular day.
+To ensure that there will be no gaps in between, we will need to generate a date series and backfill with the previous date's data.

 ```
 WITH user_balance AS (